 Are you the kind of women that finds relaxation includes lighting candles in all rooms around the house?
 You stop and think, what a wonderful ambiance & aroma.
 Somehow, over the years you have fallen intoxicatingly in love with candles.
 And now you may find yourself unaware of the significant damage these seemingly innocent scents can cause.

 Did you know, Paraffin candles can cause liver damage, leukemia and neurological problems?
-Over time, the smoke from the candles can damage our heart and lungs.
+Over time, the smoke fumes from the candles can damage our lungs.
 Dr. Ruhullah Massoudi, lead author of the study, found that after just six hours of burn time, a paraffin candle releases a significant amount of dangerous fumes such as alkenes which are poisonous.
 Benzene and Toluene, are also found in the residue from burning toxic candles.
-Benzene is cancer-causing and toluene affects the central nervous system.
+Benzene is cancer-causing and toluene is toxic to the central nervous system.

-Toxic candles are made from the delightfully camouflaged byproducts of the oil refineries.
+Most Toxic Candles are made from the delightfully camouflaged byproducts of the oil refineries.
 They release carcinogenic chemicals when burned.
 In fact, candle smoke laced with toxins can be as dangerous as cigarette smoke.(1)

-So how about that special candle you are buying as a gift this year?
-Yes, you too can be breathing formaldehyde and not know why you are getting those headaches or migraines.
+So how about that special candle you are buying as a gift for your wife?
+Yes, you too can be breathing formaldehyde and other chemicals, not knowing why you are getting those headaches or migraines.

 Some may ask, how can scents be so toxic?
 In the U.S. fragrance formulas are considered trade secrets.
-The fragrance industry “self regulates itself”.
-This means companies do not have to tell anyone, including the FDA what is in those formulas.
+And the fragrance industry “self regulates itself”.
+This means companies do not have to tell anyone, including the FDA what is in those formulas!